MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-supported-versions.md

   - Parameter changes in Get-CsTenant - more details in [Get-CsTenant](/powershell/module/skype/get-cstenant) (Message center post – MC365397).

   - If your scripts use New/Set of Policy or Configuration cmdlets with PSListModifier type parameters, it’s recommended to use the latest version (4.2.0 or later).
+Message center post for reference - MC397428.

 - While using TPM 4.x.x or later, it's recommended to not use any of the deprecated or unsupported cmdlets mentioned [below](#deprecated-cmdlets).